Opinion: My irrational hatred for my lover’s ex taught me about sisterhood

 I was never his partner.
 I had told him for years I didn’t want to be with him because of their situation.
 I didn’t resent him having a child, but felt guilty getting involved when their daughter was so young – she was only four when I had met him.
 I was afraid to be collateral damage after what I assumed would be their eventual reunion.

 Her face hadn’t relayed shock.
 He must’ve told her I was a member, but there was something else.
 Was it pity?
 Had he also disclosed that my mother had recently died?
 Her own mother had passed not even two years before.
-I closed my eyes and replayed the encounter: her jaw dropped, she flinched, but then she ever-so-slightly stepped forward, quickly closing and opening her mouth before I turned away.
+I closed my eyes and replayed the encounter: her jaw dropped, she flinched, but then she ever so slightly stepped forward, quickly closing and opening her mouth before I turned away.
 I couldn’t put my finger on what her expression conveyed but something did click.

-The years-long, deeply-held animosity I felt for her was gone.
+The years-long, deeply held animosity I felt for her was gone.

 “That’s profound progress”, my therapist said.